 Is Type Investigative interested in local stories published in local outlets?
 Or should projects have a national focus?
 We are open to local stories, and we have had lots of success with local stories when they have appeared in local media.
 However, given the contraction of the news business, local stories tend to be harder to place for freelance applicants.
 That’s something for every writer to consider as you develop a proposal — is there an audience and an outlet for this idea — and something that Type Investigations editors will consider when evaluating applications.

 Do the samples submitted for the application have to be writing samples?
 Are radio/broadcast pieces acceptable?
 We accept print, online, and broadcast samples.
-Applicants who work in Spanish are also eligible (we have the capacity to do Spanish-language projects), though work samples should be translated for the application process.

 Can a team of two apply to Ida B. Wells fellowship?
 No. Each Fellowship slot goes to just one reporter taking on an independent project.